BabbleSim/BabbleSim.github.io/arch_hw_models.md

 #### Testing of these HW models
 Some of these models sets do not include any dedicated test and rely directly on the integrating projects to test them, for example as a collateral effect of testing the FW that uses them.

 Some other models are tested thru a dedicated program/test bench included in the same BabbleSim component as the HW models.
-This dedicated test program follows what is described in [How are these models integrated](#How-are-these-models-integrated), and relies on a HW only version of the bs_tests (TODO link missing) component.
-This wrapping test bench can be understood as a very cut down/minimal version of the Zephyr _bsim devices (TODO link missing) without the CPU simulation or FW under test.
+This dedicated test program follows what is described in [How are these models integrated](#How-are-these-models-integrated), and relies on a HW only version of the [bs_tests](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html#bs-tests) component.
+This wrapping test bench can be understood as a very cut down/minimal version of the [Zephyr _bsim devices](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html) without the CPU simulation or FW under test.

 #### How are these models integrated
-For information on how to integrate these models in Zephyr based devices please check Architecture of *_bsim devices (TODO link missing).
+For information on how to integrate these models in Zephyr based devices please check [Zephyr's *_bsim devices documentation](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html#design).

 ##### Models interface towards a device event scheduler
 As described before, overall the models are "event driven": They rely on an overall scheduler triggering (calling) them in the appropriate times.